dennyzhang/architect.dennyzhang.com/concept/design-explain-lb/README.md

-# Typical Question: How Does Consistent Hashing Work?     :BLOG:Design:
+# Design: How Does LoadBalancer Work?     :BLOG:Design:

 ---

-Design: How Does Consistent Hashing Work?
+Design: How Does LoadBalancer Work?

 ---